rootwork/salsa-clave/README.md

 ## How to use these files

 Salsa Clave has code that's designed to be read.
-Each script file is heavily commented, and includes functions that you can comment in or out to suit your needs.
+Each script file is heavily commented, and includes features that you can enable or disable to suit your needs.

-Perhaps most importantly, because Salsa Clave allows you to rewrite the wording on the forms, you'll want to determine what wording works for you, and change the code.
+Perhaps most importantly, because Salsa Clave allows you to rewrite the wording on the forms, you'll want to determine what wording works for you, and set that in the code.

-## Features
+## Features (version 0.2)

 Salsa Clave is modular.
 The features listed below are optional, and are turned off by default -- you only use and enable the features you need.